rakudo/rakudo/README.md

     perl Configure.pl --gen-nqp --backends=jvm

-If you get an out of memory error building rakudo on the JVM, you may need to modify your NQP runner to limit memory use. e.g. Adding `-Xms500m -Xmx2g` as options passed to java in the installed nqp / nqp.bat.
+If you get an out of memory error building rakudo on the JVM, you may need to modify your NQP runner to limit memory use. e.g. edit the nqp-j / nqp-j.bat executable (found wherever you installed to, or in the `install/bin` directory) to include `-Xms500m -Xmx2g` as options passed to java.

 ### Configuring Rakudo to run on MoarVM